 HAIR LOSS DURING CHEMOTHERAPY CAN OFTEN BE AVOIDED

-It took many years to fine tune the Formula, which is now made available online.
+It took many years to develop the Formula, which is now made available online.

 Safe to take whilst on Chemo or Radiation Treatments.